Welcome to today's edition of the Rush 24-7 podcast.

 It's our 22nd Memorial Day.

-I should have known it was a.
+Just to be clear, I should have known it was a job.

 I know the staff doesn't want to come in here and work on Memorial Day, contrary to our tradition.

-Here, the best of show on Monday is three hours from the week that Obama killed Osama.
+The best of show on Monday is three hours from the week that Obama killed Osama.

-It starts that brilliant, sensitive, um, very cogent monologue praising President Obama being the only one qualified, the only one smart enough to understand how to do it.
+It starts that brilliant, sensitive, very cogent monologue praising President Obama being the only one qualified, the only one smart enough to understand how to do it.

-The best of show goes through the media not getting my brilliant monologue.
+The best of show goes through the media not getting my brilliant monologue because they didn't want to get it.

 They wanted to believe I was being sincere with them.

-Different versions of what actually happened and the Michael Jackson, Marlon Brando, Liz Taylor Road trip, which we also discussed.
+Different versions of what actually happened and the Michael Jackson, Marlon Brando, Liz Taylor road trip, which we also discussed.

 So that's the best of show on Monday.